 The false negative rate for the detection of COVID-19 in the present study is somewhat lower than that observed in a meta-analysis study by Kucirka and colleagues, which showed changing sensitivities depending on the time course of the infection and which ranged from 62 to 80% [13].
 Long et al. reported a sensitivity of RT-PCR of 83%, which seems comparable to the results of our study [15].
 The determinants of false-negative results comprise biological factors (i.e., decreased viral shedding at the anatomic sampling site), sampling time (e.g., outside of diagnostic window, too early or too late), sample collection (e.g., insufficient quantity or quality of sampled material), sample handling (e.g., suboptimal swabs or transport medium, insufficient extraction), and analytical issues (e.g., viral load below the lower limit of detection of the assay, insensitive assay) [21].

-The U.S. Food and Drug administration has found the specificity of RT-PCR for the detection of COVID-19 to be 100% (reported in [13]).
+The U.S. Food and Drug Administration has found the specificity of RT-PCR for the detection of COVID-19 to be 100% (reported in [13]).
 A potential cause of a lower specificity could be contamination with RNA from sources other than the patient under investigation during the testing process.
 Theoretically, the three cases in the Liechtenstein cohort could also have had false-positive RT-PCR results rather than been serological nonresponders.
 When looking at the clinical symptoms and the dates of occurrence of the symptoms of these patients, however, it becomes apparent that from a clinical perspective, the patients are very likely to have suffered from COVID-19.
 It appears that it is rather the negative antibody test results than the positive RT-PCR results that are implausible.
 A sample inversion during the preanalytical process could be ruled out with a second blood draw later, which also showed negative antibody results.
 It could also be possible that the antibodies had already disappeared 53 days after symptom onset.
 However, as there are other immune mechanisms leading to convalescence from COVID-19 (i.e., T-cell responses, innate immunity, other cross-reactive antibodies), our data illustrate that either antibodies other than those measured in the employed immunoassays or a T-cell response without measurable antibodies would suffice to clear COVID-19 symptoms [22].
 The fact that the three serological nonresponders had more symptoms than other COVID-19 patients and tended to have a longer disease course may suggest that there is suboptimal viral clearance in patients without a measurable antibody response.
 The frequency of such a subset of patients (i.e., 3% of all RT-PCR-positive patients) was replicated in the Swiss cohort, which indicates that this phenomenon could be generalizable.

 The fact that antibody titers and disease duration as well as the number of symptoms were consistently positively correlated may somehow be contradictory, as COVID-19 cases with no measurable antibodies had more disease symptoms and tended to have a longer disease duration.
 It could be that if patients are not able to mount a measurable humoral antibody response, this might be linked to reduced viral clearance, more organ systems involved, and a prolonged disease course.
 In this case, disease severity is a consequence of an irregular antibody response to the COVID-19 infection.
 If, on the other hand, a patient is able to produce measurable antibodies, disease severity and disease duration are positively correlated.
 In these patients, antibody titers can be regarded as a consequence of disease severity.